Featured Govt Going Bad Isaiah & Micah Justice

 and need to be discussed and perhaps voted on?

-Maybe we need you to somehow do that, to help us do that.
+Maybe we need you to somehow do that, as is fitting to your situation and abilities – to help us do that.

 Leave a Comment